mckennapsean/dissertation/content/03-framework.md

 design activities to pick the right one; thus, the culmination of a complete visualization could involve moving through this framework in a complex, iterative, and _multilinear_ fashion.
-By multilinear, we mean that a process combines forward, linear movement with cyclic, backwards, and parallel movements.
+By multilinear, we mean that a process combines forward, linear movement with cyclic, backward, and parallel movements.
 We discuss more about movement and design timelines in the following section.

 ![